seleniumQuery/seleniumQuery/README.md

 #####HtmlUnit

-So many ways to set up `HtmlUnitDriver`...
-If only there was a simple way.
+So many possibilities to set up `HtmlUnitDriver`...
+If only there was a simple way to use them.
 Oh, wait:

 ```java
 // HtmlUnit default (Chrome/JavaScript ON)